Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 ---
 title: "Defining CFTPROT in PeSIT"
 linkTitle: "Defining CFTPROT in PeSIT"
 weight: 180
----The CFTPROT object defines a file transfer protocol application.
+--- The CFTPROT object defines a file transfer protocol application.
 This topic describes the CFTPROT parameter setting object as it applies to the PeSIT protocol.
 It mainly defines the parameters negotiated with the remote partner at the time the protocol connection is established, the F.CONNECT service of the PeSIT protocol.